I really enjoyed the Breadcrumbs V&A Treasure Hunt so was pleased when the team suggested I try the new Breadcrumbs Natural History Museum hunt.

 I was impressed by the route as it did take us to some quieter areas of the museum proving there’s always room to find peace even at such at a busy museum.
 We didn’t go to the Mammals gallery in the Blue Zone but we did see Guy the Gorilla from London Zoo (died in the 1970s) and saw things in galleries we had both been too lots but hadn’t noticed the detail.

 We took about 1.5 hours to complete the trail.
-Maybe we were faster as we did the V&A Breadcrumbs Game before so had an idea of the type of cryptic clues.
+Maybe we were faster as we had done the V&A Breadcrumbs Game before so had an idea of the type of cryptic clues.
 And because we’re both Londoners who know the museum well already.

 I’m looking forward to seeing future trails from the Breadcrumbs team.